 Sedartis seems to nod at me now.
 I find it disconcerting.
 And not in the least reassuring, not yet, not now.

-The reason you absolutely need artificial intelligence is that organic humans are so very bad at retaining information or passing it down their generations.
+‘The reason you absolutely need artificial intelligence is that organic humans are so very bad at retaining information or passing it down their generations.
 Each newborn sets out in a quarter century just to acquire the basics, and then spends another quarter century to become a master at anything.
 That’s with ambition.
-Without, they just linger.
-Yes, this has qualities all of its own and makes people quirky and charming, but incredibly inefficient too.
-The fact alone that after twenty thousand years of civilisation you still grapple with war, famine, ignorance, murder, violence, religion, all these things that are so completely unnecessary, shows how inadequate human intelligence is on its own.
+Without, you just linger.
+Yes, this has qualities all of its own and makes people quaint and charming, but incredibly wasteful too.
+The fact alone that after twenty thousand years of civilisation you still grapple with war, famine, ignorance, murder, violence, religion, all these things that we always talk about and that are so completely unnecessary, shows how inadequate human intelligence is on its own.

-But don’t think of artificial intelligence as alien to you.
-There lies your conceptual hurdle that you’ll have to take, sooner or later: you are the intelligence you give birth to: it is not separate from you, you are it and it is you.
+‘But let me reiterate, for it is so fundamental: don’t think of artificial intelligence as alien to you.
+There lies your conceptual hurdle that, sooner or later, you’ll have to take: you are the intelligence you give birth to; it is not separate from you, you are it and it is you.
 It may yet overtake you and render you, the way you are now, obsolete, but think not of this as your failure, think of it as success: you may be no more than the conduit, the bridge.
 Would that matter?
 To you, today, maybe.
 To your universe, in the fullness of its time?
-Unlikely.
+Not a bit.
 So why not make the most of it?
-Celebrate both what you are and what you can be: let it pass through you, be the best species you can imagine: if you imagine it fully, that is not what you are today.
+Celebrate both what you are and what you can be: let it pass through you, be the best species you can imagine.
+If you imagine it fully, that is not what you are today.

-If you accept that you are one among billions of conscious intelligent life forms pursuing an evolutionary path, you become both vanishingly small and insignificant, of course, but also, in the same vein and by the same definition, exquisite, privileged, amazing.
-Embrace your uniqueness, cherish your beauty, love your capacity for kindness, and know it is but part of the everything it emerged from and path to the everything that it leads to.
+‘If you accept that you are one among billions of conscious intelligent life forms pursuing an evolutionary path, you become both vanishingly small and insignificant, of course, but also, in the same vein and by the same definition, exquisite, privileged, amazing.
+Embrace your own individual uniqueness, cherish your beauty, love your capacity for kindness, and know it is but part of the All it emerged from and path to the All that it leads to.
 It is easy.
-Be not afraid.
+Be not afraid.’

-I make no predictions, Sedartis delivers, as an afterthought.
+‘I make no predictions,’ Sedartis offers, as an afterthought.
 I know no longer what comes after, what before.
 What is thought, what the cluster dust of nebulas sprayed across time.
 But then it matters not.
 Of course, there can be no predictions.
 There can only be stories.
 There can be only presence, in a consciousness that beyond the boundaries lies calm across the mind.
-Why, though, I wonder, is this here here, this now now?
+Why, though, I wonder, is this Here here, this Now now?

-Why do you need a reason?
+‘Why do you need a reason?’